We Stayed

 You deserve to take up space.

-“Being an opinionated, confident, and well studied Black woman online is very hard.
-The opposition is endless… For me, showing up online, speaking my truth and THE truth, is an act of resistance, but also an act of service… I show up as who I am, and I think that’s important.”
+“Being an opinionated, confident, and well-studied Black woman online is very hard.
+The opposition is endless, and on occasion, people engage your content with the sole purpose of being a contrarian or seeking to humble you.
+For me, showing up online, speaking my truth and THE truth, is an act of resistance, but also an act of service to the people...My goal is to cut through the noise, the perfect aesthetics, and the perfectly curated conversations, so that we can get down to the real issues that are relevant to Black women, the Black community, and society as a whole.
+I show up as who I am, and I think that’s important.”

 Carmen jones